 If you are feeling more crafty and wanted to try a different type of DIY clock that rotates to view the minutes.
 Keep reading.

-Make a Variation of this DIY Clock Craft for Kids
+Another Variation of How to Make a Clock for Kids

 We thought it would be fun to make a variation of this paper plate craft for older kids or that works well as a learning tool in the preschool classroom.
 Here are the steps you can take to make this paper clock.